 The Poseidon of Artemision

-The sculpture shows the god just before he throws his trident or thunderbolt, and is a perfect example of how Greek sculptors managed to capture both the movement and strength of divine figures.
-The piece is on display at the National Archaeological Museum in Athens and, along with the Cape God Artemisius, is one of the few large bronze sculptures to have survived from classical Greece.
+El Poseidon of ArtemisionA magnificent bronze statue, the God of Cape Artemisium, has sparked debate due to uncertainty as to whether it truly represents Poseidon or Zeus.
+Discovered in 1928 in the Aegean Sea, it is estimated to have been created in the 5th century BC.
+The sculpture depicts the god in the moment before hurling his trident or thunderbolt and is a perfect example of how Greek sculptors captured both the movement and power of divine figures.
+The piece is on display at the National Archaeological Museum of Athens and, along with the God of Cape Artemisium, is one of the few large-scale bronze sculptures to have survived from Classical Greece.

 The impact of Greek sculptures on Western art